quobit/awesome-python-in-education/README.md

 # awesome-python-in-education

-*Best resources about Python in Education*
+*A curated list of resources about Python in Education*

 There are many ways to contribute to this project.
 Get started [here](CONTRIBUTING.md).